Blackwoodj/inventory-management-web-app/README.md

 # Inventory Management Web Application

 ## Overview
-This project is a web application that allows users to register, log in, and manage stock inventory.
+This project is a web application that allows users to log in and manage stock inventory.

 The system supports adding, updating, and removing stock items, simulating a hospitality management system.